-AMTECH conducted the (initial) visual site inspection at the Ash Landfill on January 14, 2016 and summarized the findings in the 2015 (initial) Annual Report, dated January 19, 2016.
-The 2015 Annual Report contained the following observations for the Ash Landfill:
+AMTECH conducted the previous site inspection at the Ash Landfill on January 11, 2017 and summarized the findings in the 2016 Annual Report, dated January 18, 2017.
+The 2016 Annual Report contained the following observations for the Ash Landfill:

-- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes. - The CCR volume in the landfill was approximately 28 million tons, based on the TEP's haul truck logs from 1985 to 2015. - No obvious signs of actual or potential structural weakness were observed. - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin. - Fugitive dust was controlled as described in the Fugitive Dust Control Plan. - A soil cover was applied over most of the inactive areas of the landfill that is at least 2 feet in thickness.
+- The landfill geometry consisted of approximate 8-foot ash/waste material lifts with benches that slope inwards towards the toe of the landfill slopes. - The CCR volume in the landfill was approximately 28 million tons and is now at 28.81 million tons, based on the TEP's haul truck logs during 2016. - No obvious signs of actual or potential structural weakness were observed. - The landfill's grading and drainage system prevents off-site surface water from entering the landfill area and stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin. - Fugitive dust was controlled as described in the Fugitive Dust Control Plan. - A soil cover exists over most of the inactive areas of the landfill that is at least 2 feet in thickness.